 - Meet with the person raising the concern within a reasonable time.
-The person raising the concern may be joined by a trade union or professional association representative - Get as much detail as possible about the concern at this meeting and record the information.
+The person raising the concern may wish to be joined by a trade union or professional association representative, although there is no legal right to do so. - Get as much detail as possible about the concern at this meeting and record the information.
 If it becomes apparent the concern is not of a whistle-blowing nature, the recipient should handle the concern in line with the appropriate policy/procedure. - Reiterate, at this meeting, that they are protected from any unfair treatment or risk of dismissal as a result of raising the concern.
 If the concern is found to be malicious or vexatious, disciplinary action may be taken (see section 6 of this policy). - Establish whether there is sufficient cause for concern to warrant further investigation.
-If there is: - The recipient should then arrange a further investigation into the matter, involving the Headteacher or DSL, if appropriate. - (In the case of a minor concern, a learning conversation will take place (using the template within the Appendices) between the staff member the concern relates to and the Head Teacher, to develop the staff member's practice to best practice.) - In some cases, they may need to bring in an external, independent body to investigate.
-In other cases, they may need to report the matter to the police. - The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps.
+If there is: - The recipient should then arrange a further investigation into the matter, involving the Headteacher or DSL, if appropriate. - (In the case of a minor concern, a learning conversation will take place (using the template within the Appendices) between the staff member subject of the concern, and the Head Teacher, to develop the staff member's practice.) - In some cases, they may need to bring in an external, independent body to investigate.
+In other cases, they may need to report the matter to the police.

+The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps.